lineojcd/UCR-EE283-2022-Fall-Analytical-Project/README.md

 alt="IMAGE ALT TEXT HERE" width="1299" height="600"  /></a>

 ## Install dependencies
 Our code works on Ubuntu 16 + Ros kinetic + python 3.6.
-Except for that, the below packages are also needed:
+Except for that, the below packages are also needed(type the commands in terminal):
 ```sudo apt-get install ros-kinetic-ros-control```

 ```sudo apt-get install ros-kinetic-ros-controllers```